PennLINC/babs/docs/source/jobs.rst

         --container-config-yaml-file /path/to/my_yaml_file.yaml \
         --job-account

-  This will perform job account, thus it may take longer time (e.g., ~0.5h for ~250 failed jobs without alert messages;
+  This will perform job account, thus it may take longer (e.g., ~0.5h for ~250 failed jobs without alert messages;
   also depending on the speed of the cluster).